 Thriving at Riverdale

-Students who thrive at Riverdale feel supported for who they are.
+Students who thrive at Riverdale feel seen by administrators, teachers, coaches, and staff.
 They feel heard in group discussions.
+They feel valued for who they are.
 They participate in school activities.
-They trust their teachers, coaches, and colleagues.
-They have a “growth” mindset, and as they learn from people who are different from themselves, they become better communicators and collaborators and more empathetic human beings.
-Diversity, equity, and inclusion create educational excellence for all.
+They foster empathy and critical thinking as they learn from people who are different from themselves.
+As they grow and learn, they become better communicators, collaborators, and leaders.
+Diversity, Equity, Inclusion, and Belonging (DEIB) creates educational excellence for all.

 Riverdale is one of the only places I know of where you can truly be who you want to be.current student